Uttar Pradesh Gramin Bank

-The Uttar Pradesh Gramin Bank (UPGB) is an Indian Regional rural bank (RRB) in Uttar Pradesh established on 1 May 2025.
+The Uttar Pradesh Gramin Bank (UPGB) is an Indian regional rural bank in Uttar Pradesh established on 1 May 2025.
 The bank was formed by the amalgamation of Aryavart Bank, Baroda UP Bank and Prathama UP Gramin Bank under The "One State, One RRB" policy of government.
 It currently has 4330 branches in rural areas of all 75 Districts of Uttar Pradesh.
-It also have one branch in Haridwar District of Uttarakhand.

 It functions under Regional Rural Banks' Act 1976 and is sponsored by Bank of Baroda.

 History

 Aryavart Bank

-Allahabad UP Gramin Bank and Gramin Bank of Aryavart merged with name Aryavart Bank e.r.f 01.04.2019 and is sponsored by Bank of India.
-The bank had 1365 branches and 22 regional offices at the time of amalgamation in rural areas of Uttar Pradesh, around Lucknow.
-The bank was sponsored by the Bank of India.
+Allahabad UP Gramin Bank and Gramin Bank of Aryavart were merged, and renamed as Aryavart Bank e.r.f 01.04.2019, under the sponsorship of Bank of India.
+The bank had 1365 branches and 22 regional offices at the time of amalgamation in 26 districts of Uttar Pradesh.

-Before the merger, the Aryavart Bank head office was already located from A-2/46, Vijay Khand, Gomti Nagar, Lucknow to 2nd and 3rd floor, NBCC Commercial Complex, Vardan Khand, Gomti Nagar Extension, Lucknow, Uttar Pradesh, 226010.
-The new building for this head office was inaugurated on April 1, 2025, shortly before the official merger date.
+The Head Office of Aryavart Bank was located at A-2/46, Vijay Khand, Gomti Nagar, Lucknow, which later on 01.04.2025 relocated to its new premise; 2nd and 3rd floor, NBCC Commercial Complex, Vardan Khand, Gomti Nagar Extension, Lucknow, Uttar Pradesh, 226010.
+Shortly before the official merger date.